 I am a web content strategist for Parks Canada based in Ottawa, Ontario.

-My current work lets me practice what I enjoy most – UX design, content strategy, marketing, and problem solving.
+My current work lets me practice what I enjoy most – content strategy, UX research, and problem solving.
 Making a good first impression on our visitors is what motivates me each day.
 It’s a privilege to help promote Canada’s 47 National Parks, 171 National Historic Sites, 4 Marine Conservation Areas and 1 National Urban Park each day.

 In 2017, we had 17 million visitors to our website, making us Parks Canada’s busiest “location”.